SpenceKonde/megaTinyCore/megaavr/extras/Ref_Tuning.md

 Right.....
 *Using a timebase to tune from is - of course - inconvenient.* (the class starts over to a chorus of groans throughout the room)

-### SelfTuning From Internal 32kHz Oscillator
-This is less accurate than a cryststal.
-Connect a serial adapter to Serial, and open your favorite serial terminal (wwhich hopefully isn't the wretched serial monitor).
-Use UDPI to upload SelfTuning.ino without modification, with speed set to 20 MHz Internal.

-Within under a minute the oscillator will be tuned based on it's default turning value after correcting for the oscillator error (except on 2-series, where internal oscillator error isn't in the sig row and 0-series which can't compile the sketch at all).
-Unless you have disabled debug output, you will get a play-by-play accounting of the process.

-Switch selected clock to 16 MHz and repeat the process.

-This will overwrite anything you had stored in the last 12 bytes of the USERROW.

-### SelfTuning from external watch crystal
-Connect a serial adapter to the alternate serrial pins  (since the default ones now have a crytal on them).
-Otherwise, proceed as avoce.

-Once the tuning is complete, you may disconnect the crystal and it's loading caps if they are not needed. (the loading caps are of such low value that they don't *need* to be removed)

-### SelfTuning Caveats
-* Using a crystal requires a 1-series or 2-series part.
-* Not using a crystal will not be as accurate as an external timebase or crystal.
-* Layout of the crystal pins must be done very carefully!
-* Avoid being thrown out the window by malfunctioning peripherals.